ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## From draft-ietf-rats-eat-24
 The changes from draft-24, not draft 25, are listed here as draft-24 is what was accepted after IETF last call and draft-25 was kind of a false start.

-- Address some small claim data type naming issues that came to light when IANA completed the registrations requestsed by this document.
+- Address some small claim data type naming issues that came to light when IANA completed the registrations requested by this document.
 In particular, the CDDL type names are used.

 - Remove all dependence on SUIT Manifest to break schedule interlock with RFC Editor.
 Use of SUIT-Manifest is peripheral to the core of EAT.
 It was mostly a content type pre-registration.
 The modification consisted of the removal of one sentence, a few more words and two lines of CDDL.